 -Run 26.2 miles: Spa Day

 Why I want to get in shape

 ~I should be physically accountable for the one life I am allowed to live

 ~The comfort of food and lethargy is fleeting.
 Period.

 ~I am worth it.
 I am worth the energy gained, the shame lost; I am worth the years gained and every single pound lost.
-I am worth the health I will pass onto others and the example that I am in my own life and in the life of my community.
+I am worth the health I will pass onto others and the example that I make of myself.